 Learn more about what Senate Republicans are doing to cut income taxes here.

 Although Indiana's property-tax system compares positively to other states, Senate Republicans know many Hoosiers are feeling the pain of rising property-tax bills.
-In recent years, Senate Republicans supported initiatives to provide property-tax relief for homeowners, small-business owners and veterans, including:

-In addition to these initiatives, Senate Republicans also supported legislation to make the property-tax appeals process more taxpayer friendly by stating that if a homeowner files an appeal for their home assessment, the assessed value of the property cannot go up as a result of the appeal.
+In addition to these initiatives, Senate Republicans also supported legislation to make the property-tax appeals process more taxpayer-friendly by stating that if a homeowner files an appeal for their home assessment, the assessed value of the property cannot go up as a result of the appeal.
 To learn more about the appeals process, click here.

 In addition to supporting Hoosiers through steady tax cuts, Senate Republicans also supported returning money straight to taxpayers by way of the Automatic Taxpayer Refund (ATR), which was created by the General Assembly in 2011.
 The first ATR was delivered to Hoosiers in 2013, giving back $360 million to taxpayers.
 The second was delivered in 2021, returning $545 million, and a third ATR in 2022 returned $1 billion to taxpayers.